andriymz/andriymz.github.io/_posts/2019-04-19-how-spark-uses-kerberos-authentication.md

 classes: wide
 categories: [spark]
 toc: true
-tags: [kerberos, hadoop security, security]
+tags: [kerberos, hadoop, security]
+author_profile: true
 ---

 Have you ever wondered how Spark uses Kerberos authentication?
 How and when the provided through the spark-submit `--principal` and `--keytab` options are used?
 This post answers those questions and explains all the magic that happens "under the hood" when you submit your long-running applications.